luije87/documentation/faq.rst

 ============================
 How safe, reliable and secure is your application?
 --------------------------------------------------
 We have had a strong focus on reliability and security since the beginning.
-We’ve worked with the Michigan Tech CTO for the last two years to ensure we are building the application to a very high standard of excellence in security and reliability.
+We've worked with industry experts for the last two years to ensure we are building the application to a very high standard of excellence in security and reliability.

 A quick overview of a few of our features: